 ANNA: I’m also going to have to go with High School Debut.
 This is a great shoujo series, and one of the rare cases where the daffy female lead is utterly endearing.

-MELINDA: I’ve been just about convinced on A Centaur’s Life, thanks to Ash and a few influential comments from readers, but this week, I can’t help joining Michelle and Anna in their enthusiasm for High School Debut.
+MJ: I’ve been just about convinced on A Centaur’s Life, thanks to Ash and a few influential comments from readers, but this week, I can’t help joining Michelle and Anna in their enthusiasm for High School Debut.
 I was initially pretty uninterested in this series, and then Michelle lured me in with her own copies of the series’ early volumes.
 It’s completely charming, and I think the 3-in-1 release may tempt me to pick up this series for my own library.

 What looks good to you this week?